GiovanniRaniolo/ai-story-teller/README.md

 ## Introduction

 AI Story Teller is designed to create engaging and imaginative stories using advanced AI algorithms.
-Users can specify various parameters such as protagonist, antagonist, genre, and narrative style to generate a story that meets their needs.
-The app also supports voice narration to enhance the storytelling experience.
+Users can specify various parameters such as protagonist, antagonist, genre, narrative style etc. to generate a story that meets their needs.
+The app also supports voice narration and alternative endings to enhance the storytelling experience.

 ## Features